 McDonnell estimated that the Atlas D and Agena B could put roughly 6,076 pounds into orbit.
 This payload capacity minus the combined weight of the capsule and space station left between 1,342 and 1,234 pounds for other things (depending on the spacecraft configuration).
 The company also said their One-Man Space Station could carry out a number of research projects such as the study of human adaptation to 14-day weightless spaceflights; the study of "long-time equipment performance" on spacecraft; "lunar probe navigation equipment" testing; radiation exposure, geophysical, and astrophysical measurements; and the development of space rendezvous technology.
 It could also carry out specialized missions for communication research, astronomical or Earth weather observation, and of course, Earth-surface reconnaissance (after all, it was mere months after Francis Gary Powers's U-2 spy plane was shot down by Soviet missiles).
 It was also emphasized that the astronaut onboard would not be wearing his pressure suit while working but rather a flight suit or regular civilian attire like the astronauts onboard the International Space Station wear.

-McDonnell also proposed a number of other modifications to their spacecraft to accommodate whichever missions and configuration NASA chose.
+McDonnell also proposed a number of other modifications to their spacecraft to accommodate whichever missions and configurations NASA chose.
 New hatch designs added more weight to both the tunnel and hinge systems but were necessary for the hinge to function properly.
 The astronaut-monitoring camera from the telemetry and recording systems would be taken out, reducing weight, while an additional seven pounds of water would be added for the Mercury's environmental control system.
-Plans for returning to Earth with the results of the science experiments performed in the lab would have to be figured out.
+Plans for returning to Earth with the results of the science experiments performed in the lab would have been figured out later.
 Furthermore, a new adapter for linking the Mercury capsule with the "top" of the space station significantly increased the weight of the spacecraft.
-In all, the tunnel proposal would have weighed only 35 pounds more than the hinge proposal because it included an extra piece of hardware, the tunnel and its faring, and more attitude-control propellant — the tunnel would have made the spacecraft lopsided.
+In all, the tunnel proposal would have weighed only 35 pounds more than the hinge proposal because it included an extra piece of hardware, the tunnel and its faring, and more attitude-control propellant.
+But the tunnel would have made the spacecraft lopsided.

 It is no surprise that NASA did not go through with McDonnell's proposal for their One-Man Space Station, although it is interesting to know about a feasible civilian space station concept this early in the Space Race.
-In the coming years, McDonnell would propose a number of modifications to their Gemini capsule in a period known as Advanced Gemini (see "Hidden Histories: Advanced Gemini").
+In the coming years, McDonnell would propose a number of modifications to their Gemini capsule in an effort known as Advanced Gemini.

 (clockwise from top left) Schirra, Cooper, Carpenter, Shepard, Grissom, Slayton, and Glenn— the potential Mercury Laboratory astronauts (NASA)